makerdao/auction-keeper/README.md

 [![Build Status](https://travis-ci.org/makerdao/auction-keeper.svg?branch=master)](https://travis-ci.org/makerdao/auction-keeper)
 [![codecov](https://codecov.io/gh/makerdao/auction-keeper/branch/master/graph/badge.svg)](https://codecov.io/gh/makerdao/auction-keeper)

-The _DAI Stablecoin System_ incentivizes external agents, called _keepers_,
-to automate certain operations around the Ethereum blockchain.
-Check out the
+The _DAI Stablecoin System_ incentivizes external agents, called _keepers_, to automate certain operations around the Ethereum blockchain.
+The purpose of `auction-keeper` is to:
+ * Seek out opportunities and start new auctions
+ * Detect auctions started by other participants
+ * Bid on auctions by converting token prices into bids

-<a href="https://youtu.be/wevzK3ADEjo?t=733">July 23rd, 2019 community meeting</a> for some more information about the
+Check out the <a href="https://youtu.be/wevzK3ADEjo?t=733">July 23rd, 2019 community meeting</a>
-auctions and the purpose of this component.
+for some more information about MCD auctions and the purpose of this component.

 `auction-keeper` can participate in `flip` (collateral sale), `flap` (MKR buy-and-burn) and `flop` (MKR minting) auctions.
 Its unique feature is the ability to plug in external